 We were four on a Wednesday night, arriving early and seated quickly although the place filled up towards 6:30 or 7.
 Predictably for the restaurant’s popularity and the crowd it attracts, the noise was substantial.
 Our server was a very cheerful girl with an ironically self-deprecating sense of humour and unimpeachable knowledge of the menu and wine list.

-Prices reflect the décor and offbeat pretense, not the real estate. $6-$9 for things like bread and olives, definitely more a Tokyo than a Puglia approach.
+Prices reflect the décor and offbeat pretense, not the real estate. $6-$9 for things like bread and olives, definitely more a Tokyo than a Puglia approach to pricing.
 Salads cluster just under $20, and mains were $22-$25.
 There were four shared items running into the $35 range.
-We chose a white barolo which had possibly a little more evergreen character than we were hoping for but was refreshing and reasonably priced at $58, preceded by one of the many cocktails on the list each.
+We chose a white barolo which had possibly a little more evergreen character than we were hoping for but was refreshing and reasonably priced at $58, preceded by one for each of us of the many cocktails on the list .

 The octopus salad was wonderful, two of us having just recently discovered what the best restaurants in southern Italy do with that marine creature.
 Here it was perfectly braised and then gently crisped, accompanied with a rich sour dressing and greens.
 We also had a delicious little lamb dish, the meat sliced almost like carpaccio accompanied with I think a bean or lentil purée.
 I was so excited by the word porchetta in the name of one of the dishes that I ignored the fact that it was agnolotti, a form of ravioli, and it was a bit disappointing, the meat stuffing pureed and tasting like nothing much of anything.